-- salary, royalties or other remuneration from the University; - income from seminars, lectures, or teaching engagements sponsored by public or non- profit entities; - income from service on advisory committees or review panels for public or non-profit entities; - an equity interest that, when aggregated for the investigator and the investigator's spouse and dependent children, meets both of the following tests: does not exceed \$5,000 in value as determined through reference to public prices or other reasonable measures of fair market value, and does not represent more - than 5% ownership interest in any single entity; or salary, royalties or other payments that, when aggregated for the investigator and the investigator's spouse or dependent children, are not expected to exceed \$5,000 during the prior 12-month period.
+- salary, royalties or other remuneration from the University; - income from seminars, lectures, or teaching engagements sponsored by public or non- profit entities; - income from service on advisory committees or review panels for public or non-profit entities; - an equity interest that, when aggregated for the investigator and the investigator's spouse and dependent children, meets both of the following tests: does not exceed \$5,000 in value as determined through reference to public prices or other reasonable measures of fair market value, and does not represent more. - reasonable measures of fair market value, and does not represent more than 5% ownership interest in any single entity; or - salary, royalties or other payments that, when aggregated for the investigator and the investigator's spouse or dependent children, are not expected to exceed \$5,000 during the prior 12-month period.